 Brussels sprouts may not immediately come to mind when you're planning special occasion side dishes.
 This is likely due to the reputation they have for being both bland and bitter, if not cooked properly.
 In many parts of the world they're traditional around the holidays and come in many shapes and forms.
 This recipe is a fabulous way to elevate them and turn them into a decadent side dish that everyone will love.

-- When making delicious to eat brussels sprouts, it begins with the sprouts themselves.
-Look for compact leaves and a bright green color.
-Yellowing or brown spots are signs they aren't fresh.
+• When making delicious to eat brussels sprouts, it begins with the sprouts themselves.
+When choosing them look for compact leaves and a bright green color.
+Yellowing or brown spots are signs they aren’t fresh.

 Thanks for visiting come back soon!